 This day was unusually soggy.
-It isn’t uncommon for rain to blow in and blow out just as quickly, but that day, the rain came and put up shop like it was a dreary suburb of Seattle.
+It isn’t uncommon for rain to blow in and blow out just as quickly, but that day, the rain came and put-up shop like it was a dreary suburb of Seattle.

-We were near the top when Mr. BuLL wanted to rest and take a look around.
+We were near the top when Mr. BuLL wanted to rest and look around.
 His favorite pastime is searching for all things warm and furry.
 He settled into the drenched vegetation, while I settled next to him.

 It wasn’t long before high-elevation cold started to seep into sweat drenched clothes.
 Goosebumps turned into shivering, but my mind figured we would move soon.
 I could wait a bit longer.

 When I stood up, I wondered why my brain was sluggish.
 Perhaps, I needed a snack or some water.
 This is how I fix my ails, compliments of Kindergarten 101.
 Mr. BuLL asked me a question, which I responded to – in my head.
 My lips were done working for the day.

 As I was still trying to figure out why my mind was becoming a giant bowl of cold Jello, Mr. BuLL sprang to action and started setting up the tent.